w3f/polkadot-wiki/docs/general/kusama/kusama-timeline.md

 [crowdloan campaign](../../learn/learn-crowdloans.md##starting-a-crowdloan-campaign) in order to participate in the slot auctions.

+The five Kusama parachain winners were: Karura, Moonriver, Shiden, Khala, and Bifrost.

-Once parachains are live, the community will determine which additional features and network upgrades should be added over time.
+Kusama made history with a permissionless launch of 5 independent parachains.
+As parachains become operational, the community will determine which additional features and network upgrades should be added over time.

+### Round Two

+While Kusama’s first five parachains are taking advantage of the built-in features of the network and forkless upgradability provided by Substrate, chaos continues...

+And in the spirit of chaos, more teams are eager to deploy on Kusama.
+The launch of the second batch of parachain slot auctions will officially go live in Septmeber 2021, with the sixth parachain slot auction to officially begin on 1st September 2021.
+Five more slot auctions will occur over five weeks with a pause for evaluation of overall network performance before a third batch of five auctions begins in a similar schedule.

+The path of Kusama deployment will pave the way to Polkadot's parachains as the technology becomes proven.